-Other Comprehensive Income (Loss)
+Other Comprehensive (Loss) Gain

-Components of other comprehensive income (loss) include unrealized gains and losses on available-for-sale securities and gain (loss) on foreign currency transactions and are included in the Statements of Comprehensive Loss.
+Components of other comprehensive (loss) gain include unrealized gains and losses on available-for-sale securities and (loss) gain on foreign currency transactions and are included in the Consolidated Statements of Comprehensive Loss.

 Leases

 The Company primarily enters into lease agreements for office space, equipment, and vehicles.
 The leases have varying terms, some of which could include options to renew, extend, and early terminate.
 The Company determines if an arrangement is a lease at contract inception.
 Operating leases are included in right-of-use ("ROU") assets and lease liabilities on the Consolidated Balance Sheets.